 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

-Skin section, polarised light micrograph.
-The outer most layer of skin is the stratum corneum, it consists of dead cells that act as a protective barrier.
-It is part of the epidermis (orange and red).
-Beneath the epidermis is the dermis (purple), a thick layer of connective tissue.
-Beneath that is the hypodermis, which contains adipose (fat) cells (light blue circles).
-Magnification: x7 when printed at 10 centimetres wide.
+Skin.
+Light micrograph of a section through skin that has been stained with osmium.
+The outer most layer of skin is the stratum corneum (dark brown), it is part of the epidermis and consists of dead cells that act as a protective barrier.
+Beneath the epidermis is the dermis (light brown), a thick layer of connective tissue.
+Anchored in the dermis are sweat glands (brown tubes) and hair follicles containing hair shafts (black rods).
+At the bottom is the hypodermis, which contains adipose (fat) cells (black).
+Magnification: x5 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.